 The degree of removal at Swedish wastewater treatment plants nowadays is high for nutrients and is gradually improving.
-Nevertheless, effluent discharge from households and Urban communities via sewage systems are a significant source of eutrophic substances (such as phosphorus and nitrogen) and organic matter in our waters.
-Municipal wastewater treatment plants primarily treat wastewater from urban areas, while many permanent and holiday homes outside urban areas often have their own small-scale wastewater systems.
+Nevertheless, effluent discharge from households and Urban communities via sewage systems are a significant source of eutrophic substances (such as phosphorus and nitrogen) and organic matter to our waters.
+Wastewater, primarily domestic wastewater, from urban areas are treated in municipal wastewater treatment plants , while many permanent and holiday homes outside urban areas often have their own small-scale wastewater systems.
 Industrial activities are also a significant source of effluent discharge.